Civita di Bagnoregio

 Civita di Bagnoregio (/it/) is an outlying village of the comune (municipality) of Bagnoregio in the Province of Viterbo in central Italy.
 It lies 1 km east of the town of Bagnoregio and about 120 km north of Rome.

 The only access is a footbridge from the nearby town, with a toll introduced in 2013.
 Because of the toll, communal taxes were abolished in Civita and nearby Bagnoregio.
-Due to its unstable foundation that often erodes, Civita is famously known as "the dying city".
+Due to its unstable foundation that often erodes, Civita is famously known as "the city that dies".
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").